VC 101

 Confess: you are guilty of screenshoting your P&L, pasting it to your deck and praying investors don’t ask.
 There’s a point to VCs questions around your financials: we’ll translate what they request and what it actually means.

-Which KPIs are important for your documentation, what truly matters if you’re a SAAS business vs. e-commerce or app.
+Which KPIs and metrics are important for your documentation, what truly matters if you’re a SAAS business vs. an e-commerce or app.
 How to present these KPIs in the simplest and most impactful way.

-If you’re pitching investors you need to know how much money you are asking for and where that money is going.
-We’ll explain the logic behind this slide and how to neatly present that information.
+If you’re pitching investors you need to know how much money you are asking for and how far you can get with that money.
+Should you optimise for runway or valuation?
+We’ll explain all this, in detail.

 USP